MadibaGroup/2024-zkFBA/K Drafts/Rust_Result_Full.md

 `BIT_WIDTH` is 32, not 16 (`RANGE_BITS`, used for `V_max`/slack), because
-`SurpB`/`SurpA` are differences against the *losing* side of the book and can run up to the full cumulative order volume -- past 2^16 already on the 1000-tick dataset -- whereas `V_max` is bounded by 16 bits since it's a `min()` of two accumulators.
+`SurpB`/`SurpA` are differences against the *losing* side of the book and can run up to the full cumulative order volume, past 2^16 already on the 1000-tick dataset, whereas `V_max` is bounded by 16 bits since it's a `min()` of two accumulators.

 ## Design decisions on witness data